pvcraven/2017_web_security/source/ddos/ddos.rst

 * Add filters to tell your router to drop packets from obvious sources of attack
 * Timeout half-open connections
 * Drop spoofed or malformed packages
-* set lower SYN, ICMP (Internet Control Message Protocol), and UDP drop thresholds
+* Set lower SYN, ICMP (Internet Control Message Protocol), and UDP drop thresholds
 * Call ISP or hosting provider to stop traffic getting on the network
 * Divert traffic to a scrubber to remove malicious packets [Rub]_